5 Mistakes Adults with ADHD Make at Work

 - A little over 17 percent of adults with ADHD felt compelled to quit a job because of hostility in the workplace, as compared to less than 5 percent of those without ADHD

 - Around 11 percent of adults with ADHD have been disciplined by their boss as compared to less than 1 percent of non-ADHDers

-**Trying to conform. **One of the positive traits of ADHD include thinking outside the box.
-That means you often have a new or unique way of doing things and trying to accomplish tasks according to a non-ADHDer's instructions often doesn't work.
+One of the positive traits of ADHD includes thinking outside the box.
+That means you often have a new or unique way of doing things.
+Trying to accomplish tasks according to a non-ADHDer's instructions often doesn't work.
 Whenever possible, adapt tasks to your way of learning and accomplishing.
 Revise procedures to work with your thinking and learning style.
-If you have a job where tasks must be completed in a certain way, use mnemonics, lists or other reminder systems to help you follow along with the procedures.
+If you have a job where tasks must be completed in a certain way, use mnemonics, lists, or other reminder systems to help you follow along with the procedures.